wangyi041228/MF83/README.md

-# 123456789ABCD
+123456789ABCD in code means
-# A234567890JQK
+A234567890JQK (0 = 10)

-# It takes ~50 seconds to work out a good enough answer by keeping the best 100k states.
+It takes ~50 seconds to work out a good enough answer by keeping the best 100k states.
+Keep 10k states for higher speed.
-# It takes ~10 G memory to work out the highest score.
+It takes ~10 G memory to work out the highest score.

 # Fastest Deal #29 ~160s
 ['B6B672582883A', '4C55767DD9611', '2443A2C1DA19C', 'C4B3BD78959A3']